open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 ### Requirements

-A producer SHOULD attach a creation context to each message.
-The creation context SHOULD be attached in a way so that it is not possible to be changed by intermediaries.
+A producer SHOULD attach a message creation context to each message.
+The message creation context SHOULD be attached in a way so that it is not possible to be changed by intermediaries.

 ## Future possibilities

 ### Transport context propagation

-A creation context can be attached to a message, while different contexts are propagated with requests that publish and fetch a message.
+A message creation context can be attached to a message, while different contexts are propagated with requests that publish and fetch a message.
 When coming up with conventions and guidance for intermediary instrumentation, it will be beneficial to clearly outline those two layers of context propagation and build conventions for intermediary instrumentation on top of this outline:

-1. The _creation context layer_ allows correlating the producer with the consumers of a message, regardless of intermediary instrumentation.
+1. The _message context layer_ allows correlating the producer with the consumers of a message, regardless of intermediary instrumentation.
 The creation context is created by the producer and must be propagated to the consumers.
 It must not be altered by intermediaries.